KingULTRA1/UltraChat/ULTRACHAT_V1.2.3_ALPHA_SUMMARY.md

 ## 🎉 Conclusion

-UltraChat v1.2.3 Alpha represents a complete transformation of the messaging experience with:
+UltraChat v1.2.3.4 Final represents a complete transformation of the messaging experience with:

 - **PRIVACY FIRST** cross-platform integration
 - **Complete privacy** with zero-tracking architecture